CZ-NIC/fred-docs/Features/General/Notifications.rst

 with the `RFC 2387 <https://tools.ietf.org/html/rfc2387>`_ standard.

-Notification conditions include domain expiration, domain disabling, domain unregistration or any object modification using EPP.
+Notification conditions include domain expiration, domain disabling, domain unregistration or any object modification via EPP.

 All time periods for domain disabling and unregistration are configurable.